 Campo Viejo Bodega tasting

 I can thoroughly recommend a Campo Viejo Bodega tasting.
-I learnt a lot about the great ethics of the company as well as seeing industrial scale winemaking with the attention to detail of a boutique winery.
+I learnt a lot about the great ethics of the company as well as seeing industrial-scale winemaking with the attention to detail of a boutique winery.

-Not only are Campo Viejo’s green ethics clear to see to the casual visitor, you can see that they truly believe in them.
+Not only are Campo Viejo’s green ethics clear to see to the casual visitor, but you can also see that they truly believe in them.
 You will also have a great time tasting some fantastic wines in gorgeous architecture with a congenial host.

 Do go, you won’t be disappointed!